containers/image/docs/containers-auth.json.5.md

 token is built from the concatenation of the username, a colon, and the password.
 The registry name can additionally contain a repository name (an image name without tag or digest) and namespaces.
-The path (or namespace) is matched in its hierarchical order when checking for available authentications.
+The path (or namespace) is matched in its hierarchical order when checking for available credentials.
 For example, an image pull for `my-registry.local/namespace/user/image:latest` will result in a lookup in `auth.json` in the following order: